-Celebrated pilot ‘Sully’ urges further updates to Boeing’s 737 MAX – and to older 737s
+Celebrated pilot Capt.
+Sully urges further updates to Boeing’s 737 MAX

 Approval for the MAX to fly passengers again seems near.
 But Boeing also needs passengers to be convinced that it’s now a safe airplane.

-Bogash in an interview said he too would like more transparency from Boeing about the technical details.
+Bogash in an interview said he, too, would like more transparency from Boeing about the technical details.

 And he said his comfort level with flying on the MAX in future “will depend on how Boeing and the FAA respond to all the comments” that have come in with suggestions to make it better.